brucefan1983/lsqt-matlab/README.md

 * Purposes of this code
     * Help the readers who are interested in this linear-scaling quantum transport method to better understand it.
     * The students in my course are asked to use the code to reproduce the results in sections 5.1 of Ref.
-[2] above.
+[2] below.
 This is an optional course project.

 * The major references for the implementation are (check the references cited in the papers below for original works on this method):